 The “4 P’s of Marketing” refer to the four key elements comprising the process of marketing a product or service.
 They involve the marketing mix, which is a set of tools that a company uses to influence consumers into buying its product.
 The marketing mix addresses factors such as:

 A product is any good or service that fulfills consumer needs or desires.
-It can also be defined as a bundle of utilities that comes with physical aspects such as design, volume, brand name, etc. The type of products impacts its perceived value, which allows companies to price them profitably.
+It can also be defined as a bundle of utilities that comes with physical aspects such as design, volume, brand name, etc. The type of product impacts its perceived value, which allows companies to price it profitably.
 It also affects other aspects such as product placement and advertisements.

 The price of a product directly influences sales volume and, consequently, business profits.
-The demand, cost, pricing trends among competitors, and government regulations are crucial factors that determine pricing.
+Demand, cost, pricing trends among competitors, and government regulations are crucial factors that determine pricing.
 Price usually reflects the product’s perceived value rather than its real value.
-It means that pricing can be increased to promote exclusivity or reduced to create access.
+This means that pricing can be increased to promote exclusivity or reduced to create access.

 Thus, pricing involves making decisions in terms of the basic price, discounts, price alteration, credit terms, freight payments, etc. It is also important to analyze when and if techniques like discounting are required or appropriate.

 Promotion involves decisions related to advertising, salesforce, direct marketing, public relations, advertising budgets, etc. The primary aim of promotion is to spread awareness about the product and services offered by a company.
 It helps in persuading consumers to choose a particular product over others in the market.
 Promotional efforts include the following: